FlyxHub/Hawkeye-Bot/README.md

 Hawkeye features the following commands and functionality:

 ### Purge (Number)
-Deletes specified number of messages from the channel Usable by those with `manage_messages` permission
+Deletes specified number of messages from the channel.
+Usable by those with `manage_messages` permission.

 ### Kick (User, Reason)
-Kicks specified user from server with specified reason Usable by those with `kick_members` permission
+Kicks specified user from server with specified reason.
+Usable by those with `kick_members` permission.

 ### Ban (User, Reason)
-Bans specified user from server with specified reason Usable by those with `ban_members` permission
+Bans specified user from server with specified reason.
+Usable by those with `ban_members` permission.

 ### Invite Listener
 Hawkeye also listens for any message containing a Discord server invite.